-The role of a scheme administrator is defined in The Deposit and Return Scheme for Scotland Regulations 2020 as being responsible for submitting applications on behalf of a producer and complying with the regulations on their behalf.
+The role of a scheme administrator is defined in the Deposit and Return Scheme for Scotland Regulations 2020 as being responsible for submitting applications and complying with regulations on behalf of a producer.

-Circularity Scotland is the product of that collaboration and has won approval from the Scottish Government to become a Scheme Administrator.
-We are legally entitled to act on producers’ behalf, fulfilling their legal duties as detailed in the Deposit Return Scheme (DRS) regulations.
+Circularity Scotland won approval from the Scottish Government to become a scheme administrator.
+We are legally entitled to act on producers’ behalf, fulfilling their legal duties as detailed in the scheme regulations.

 What does a scheme administrator do?

-As a scheme administrator, we are responsible for the day-to-day management of Scotland’s Deposit Return Scheme (DRS).
-We are a commercial organisation run on a not -for-profit basis.
-We will collect revenues and distribute payments to everyone involved in the scheme, ensuring that these are accurately monitored and audited.
+A scheme administrator is responsible for the day-to-day management of Scotland’s deposit return scheme.
+Circularity Scotland is a commercial organisation run on a not-for-profit basis, and will collect revenues and distribute payments to everyone involved in the scheme, ensuring this is accurately monitored and audited.

-We will also take responsibility for the collection of all returned containers and will ensure that the materials achieve optimal prices and recycling outcomes.
-We will make key decisions on fees, payment terms and collection services (in conjunction with independent consultants) and communicate these to every business operating within the scheme.
+As scheme administrator, we also take responsibility for the collection of all returned containers and will ensure that the materials achieve optimal prices and recycling outcomes.
+We make key decisions on fees, payment terms and collection services and communicate these to every business operating within the scheme.

-Why producers have chosen to use a scheme administrator?
+Do producers have to use a scheme administrator?

-While drinks producers and importers are legally entitled to make their own arrangements to meet their new obligations, it is likely that most will nominate a scheme administrator to fulfil these on their behalf.
+Drinks producers and importers are legally entitled to make their own arrangements to meet their new obligations as outlined in the scheme regulations.
+Alternatively, they can choose to nominate a scheme administrator to fulfil these on their behalf.

-In return for this service, users will pay a small fee for each container they sell in Scotland but efficiency and economies of scale mean that this will be vastly less costly than administering their own duties under the scheme.
+In return for this service, they will pay a small producer fee for each container they sell in Scotland – but efficiency and economies of scale mean that this will be vastly less costly than administering their own duties under the scheme.